frodef/joysen/README.md

     }

 In this example, the plist `(:foo-bar 42)` is the lisp value that is encoded according to the schema `(json-object :foo-bar json-integer)`.
+There can of course be more properties, also with composite schemas like more objects, arrays, etc.

 ## Implicit mode:

 A lisp form is used to construct JSON output directly.
-There is no explicit 'schema' object, rather the JSON mapping declarations are intertwined with the lisp forms that generate the values.
-That is, the JSON encoder functions are called as you normally would.
-The with-implicit-json macro will then prettify the resulting output.
+There is no explicit 'schema' object, rather the JSON mapping declarations (i.e. function calls) are intertwined with the lisp code that generate the content.
+That is, the JSON encoder functions are called as you normally would, with no schema traversal.
+The `WITH-IMPLICIT-JSON` macro will then prettify the resulting output.

 Implicit mode is useful for generating one-off JSON syntax that doesn't correspond to any particular lisp objects/values.

 ### Usage:

-	(JOYSEN:WITH-IMPLICIT-JSON (<options>) <form>)
+	(JOYSEN:WITH-IMPLICIT-JSON ([keyword options]*) <forms>)

 ### Example: